vitaly-t/pg-promise/lib/helpers/README.md

 ### Query Formatting Helpers

 Everything in this folder is currently in its Alpha version.
-You can use it at your own risk.
+Use it at your own risk.

 See [helpers] namespace.